 The magnifying glass of the media frequently focuses on women and mounts pressure on the ideal of perfection; perfect body, perfect mother, perfect career and family.
 However, an emerging idea in the background is the 'perfect man', creating pressure that leads to stress, anxiety, depression and eating disorders.

-Men's Health Awareness Week focuses on 'stress' in 2016, and it's the kind of pressure inherent in this 'perfect man' ideal that helps fuel stress in men, adding unnecessary social strain to the everyday stresses we all face.
+Modernity has seen increasing pressure and scrutiny placed upon gender roles, and it's the kind of pressure inherent in this 'perfect man' ideal that helps fuel stress in men, adding unnecessary social strain to the everyday stresses we all face.
 The expectations on the 'modern man' include:

 - Being a good father - the emphasis on being a family man, from taking the kids to football or dance, to cooking dinner and putting them to bed.